Edwintsoi/Credit-Risk-Modelling/README.md

 This responsible for data preprocessing and applying logistics Regression to build a score card.

 ## 3. Model 2 - RandomForest1.ipynb
-This responsible for the 2nd model - RandomForest, using random forest to outputfeature importances and reduce random noise.
+This responsible for the 2nd model - RandomForest, using random forest to output feature importances, to reduce random noise.

 ## Present.odp
 A summary/ presentation of above.